 The Regulatory Flexibility Act of 1980, 5 U.S.C.
 601-612, as amended, requires Federal agencies to consider the potential impact of regulations on small entities during rulemaking.
 The term "small entities" comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.
-The Coast Guard received no comments from the Small Business Administration on this rulemaking.
 The Coast Guard certifies under 5 U.S.C.
-605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
+605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.

-While some owners or operators of vessels intending to transit the regulated area may be small entities, for the reasons stated in section V.A above, this rule will not have a significant economic impact on any vessel owner or operator.
+While some owners or operators of vessels intending to transit the safety zone may be small entities, for the reasons stated in section IV.A above, this proposed rule would not have a significant economic impact on any vessel owner or operator.